Ceelog/phpdoc-en/src/ref/ctype.md

 > **Note**:
 >
-> If an <span class="type">integer</span> between -128 and 255 inclusive
+> If an <span class="type">int</span> between -128 and 255 inclusive is
-> is provided, it is interpreted as the ASCII value of a single
+> provided, it is interpreted as the ASCII value of a single character
-> character (negative values have 256 added in order to allow characters
+> (negative values have 256 added in order to allow characters in the
-> in the Extended ASCII range).
-Any other integer is interpreted as a
+> Extended ASCII range).
+Any other integer is interpreted as a string
-> string containing the decimal digits of the integer.
+> containing the decimal digits of the integer.

 ### Return Values